LET’S START TRAVELING AGAIN!

 - Minimize diuretics such as alcohol and beverages with caffeine in them.

 - Maintain healthy eating and avoid salty foods.

-- If you are unable to move about the cabin, remember that deep diaphragmatic breathing is one of the simplest and most effective ways to stimulate lymph movement.
+- If you cannot move about the cabin, remember that deep diaphragmatic breathing is one of the simplest and most effective ways to stimulate lymph movement.

-- Consider bringing antibiotics, especially if you are prone to cellulitis or are traveling outside of the United States.
+- Consider bringing antibiotics, especially if you are prone to cellulitis or traveling outside the United States.

-- If traveling by car or train, sitting for long periods of time may also cause swelling.
-Wearing compression can help lessen the risk of increased swelling.
+- Sitting for long periods may also cause swelling if traveling by car or train.
+But, again, wearing compression can help lessen the risk of increased swelling.

 - If traveling by car, make frequent stops to stretch and walk around.

-- Also be mindful of the location you are traveling to.
-Mountainous areas high in elevation can cause swelling and it is recommended that you wear compression garment.
+- Also, be mindful of the location you are traveling to.
+Mountainous areas high in elevation can cause swelling, and it is recommended that you wear a compression garment.

-- Hot, humid conditions can cause blood vessels to dilate and move more fluid into the affected limb, as well.
+- Hot, humid conditions can cause blood vessels to dilate and move more fluid into the affected limb.

 - If you are headed somewhere to enjoy the great outdoors, don’t forget sunscreen and insect repellent.
 Sunburn and bug bites can be very dangerous for those with lymphedema.

-- Wearing a lymphedema alert bracelet for upper extremity or a necklace for lower extremity is a good idea.
+- Wearing a lymphedema alert bracelet for the upper extremity or a necklace for the lower extremity is a good idea.

-Being aware can prevent more serious complications in dealing with your lymphedema.
+Awareness can prevent more severe complications in dealing with your lymphedema while traveling.
 Please note these 20 travel tips for lymphedema are to serve as guidelines only.
-It’s recommend you consult with your lymphedema therapist and/or doctor prior to travel as well.
+You should always consult with your lymphedema therapist or doctor before traveling.

 Disclaimer – This blog is for general information purposes only.
 Furthermore, the information contained in this blog is not a substitute for medical advice – always consult a licensed healthcare professional for advice on your specific condition.